The state of Massachusetts is located in the East Coast. Bay Staters are passionate people who are proud to call Massachusetts home.

-Even though Massachusetts is prone to several types of natural disasters, there are lots of resources available to help you become prepared and get through them.
+Even though Massachusetts is prone to several types of natural disasters, there are lots of resources available to help you become prepared and overcome them.

-- The NOAA weather app is one of the best options if you want to stay in the loop with developing storms and weather alerts.
+Download the NOAA Weather Radio App in order to stay in the loop with developing storms and weather alerts.
 Make sure to enable notifications and keep your phone charged so you never miss an update.

 - To find more information on recovering from disasters in Massachusetts, check out MEMA: Massachusetts Emergency Management Agency.